If you work in 2 or more countries

-If you are an employed or self-employed person or a civil servant working in more than one country, this could have consequences for your social insurance position.
+If you are an employed or self-employed person or a civil servant working in 2 or countries, this could have consequences for your social insurance position.
 It is important that you are insured in the right country, so that you can get a benefit, if necessary, or have your healthcare costs reimbursed.
 You must also pay social insurance contributions in the right country.

 What will happen if you are insured in the wrong country